trivedikavya/spotifyclone/README.md

-# spotifyclone
+# clone
-CLONE USING html,css,js
+buliding is on the way